networknt/light-doc/content/en/tool/light-codegen/openapi-generator.md

 Please note that you need to use a raw url when accessing github files.
 The above command line will generate a petstore service in /tmp/openapi-petstore.

-Given we have most of the model and config files in model-config repo, most generator input would from the rest folder in model-config.
+Given we have most of the model and config files in model-config repo, most generator input would be from the rest folder in model-config.
 Here is the example to generate petstore.
 Assuming model-config is in the same workspace as light-codegen.

 Working directory: networknt